trickster0/OffensiveRust/README.md

 -WINAPI
 -[WINAPI2](https://github.com/MauriceKayser/rs-winapi2)
--Windows - This is the official Microsoft one that I have not played much
+-Windows - This is the official Microsoft one that I have not played much with

 ## OPSEC